 This first joint workshop marks the Nokia Bell Labs donation to the Institut des Hautes Etudes Scientifiques.

-The first talk will be by professor Alain Aspect of Institut d’Optique.
+The first talk was by professor Alain Aspect of Institut d’Optique.
 Prof Aspect is wordwide known as the physicist who has built the first experimental confirmation of photon quantum entanglement theory.
 His contribution solved the famous Einstein Podolski Rosen paradox and led to new major perspectives in telecommunication and encryption.
 This is a way to look back on the major contributions of Bell Labs in quantum technology such as the transistor invented in 1948, and to look forward to quantum computing and communication.

 Organizers : Philippe Jacquet (Nokia – FR/Paris-Saclay), Emmanuel Ullmo IHES)